djdownes/CaptureCompare/README.md

                 `--F6_greenGraphs_combined_Test_B_CCversion
                    `COMBINED_CCversion_VIEWPOINT.gff

-         Run name must match exactly the directory name it was run in (e.g "Test_A" above)
+         Run name must match exactly the directory name it was run in (e.g. "Test_A" above)

 2. A parameters file sepcifrying viewpoint name, starts and stops of viewpoint, exclusion and plotting regions, bin size, and window size

 3. A run shell specificying the input options.
 For example see "compare.sh"

-# Input Options
+## Input Options

-       path: Directory containing 6/9 run files with structure described above. samples1,2,3: Name of samples, in same order as directories for samples.
+- **path:** Directory containing 6/9 run files with structure described above.
+- **samples1,2,3:** Name of samples, in same order as directories for samples.
-       directories: List of 3 replicates for each sample in the correct sample order.
+- **directories:** List of 3 replicates for each sample in the correct sample order.
-       name: Name for the analysis run: e.g. "Promoter"
+- **name:** Name for the analysis run: e.g. "Promoter"
-       genome: Genome: hg19, mm9, or mm10
+- **genome:** Genome: hg19, mm9, or mm10
-       version: CCanalyzer version (Any with F6_greenGraphs_combined_Test_A_CC4 format)
+- **version:** CCanalyzer version (Any with F6_greenGraphs_combined_Test_A_CC4 format)
-       parameters: Path to file containing windowing parameters - Viewpoint    Chr Frag_start  Frag_stop Exlusion_Start Exlusion_Stop Plot_Region_Start Plot_Region_Stop Bin_Size Window_size
+- **parameters:** Path to file containing windowing parameters - Viewpoint    Chr Frag_start  Frag_stop Exlusion_Start Exlusion_Stop Plot_Region_Start Plot_Region_Stop Bin_Size Window_size

-# Outputs
+## Outputs

 Out files will be organised in the following structure:

--── Compendium_cis_analysis
+         |--Compendium_cis_analysis
              ├── 1_reports
              ├── 2_unionBedgraphs
              │   ├── A_raw_counts
              │   └── B_normalised_counts
              ├── 3_tracks
              │   ├── A_replicates_raw
              │   ├── B_replicates_normalised
              │   ├── C_means
              │   ├── D_subtractions
              │   └── E_pvalues
              ├── 4_plotting
              │   ├── A_parameters
              │   ├── B_binned
              │   ├── C_windowed
              │   ├── D_Rscripts
              │   └── E_pdfs
              ├── 5_DESeq2
              │   ├── A_Rscripts
              │   ├── B_columnfile
              │   ├── C_inputMatricies
              │   └── D_raw_output
              └── 6_PeakyInputs

-         1 - Reports for each sample with cis and trans interaction counts at each viewpoint 2 - Union bedgraphs of raw and normalised read counds per fragment for all viewpoints 3 - Bigwigs for all viewpoints in each replicate, as well as the means for a sample
+1. Reports for each sample with cis and trans interaction counts at each viewpoint
+2. Union bedgraphs of raw and normalised read counds per fragment for all viewpoints
+3. Bigwigs for all viewpoints in each replicate, as well as the means for a sample
-         4 - Pdf of windowed viewpoints, and input files, and plotting scripts to facilitate easy re-analysis 5 - DESe2 input and output files as well as R scripts for easy re-analysis 6 - Formatted files for peak calling using peakY
+4. Pdf of windowed viewpoints, and input files, and plotting scripts to facilitate easy re-analysis
+5. DESe2 input and output files as well as R scripts for easy re-analysis
+6. Formatted files for peak calling using peakY

  CaptureCompare also generates a public hub for loading into UCSC or CaptureSee

-# Software Requirements
+## Software Requirements
          - Perl
          - bedtools (v2.25.0)
          - ucsctools (v1.0)